pgRouting/workshop/docs/chapters/appendix-3.rst

 * osm2pgrouting creates more tables and imports more attributes than we will use in this workshop.
-* See the  `description of the tables <https://github.com/pgRouting/osm2pgrouting/wiki/Documentation-for-osm2pgrouting-v2.1#table-structure>`_
+* See the description of the tables the |osm2pgrouting-wiki|